merivale/victor/docs/displacers.md

 -> "James would know the result of the football."
 ```

 The first sentence here encodes a speculation based on *up to the minute* information.
 It is likely on the lips of someone who may or may not know James very well, but has seen that he has been watching the television in the pub all afternoon.
-The second sentence, in contrast, encodes a speculation which *waives* such recent information, drawing on more well established evidence.
+The second sentence, in contrast, encodes a speculation which *waives* such recent information, drawing on more well-established evidence.
 It is likely on the lips of someone who has no idea what James has been up to today, but knows he is an avid fan who rarely misses a game.
 To make this more precise, let us say that the satisfaction of a secondary `DISPLACED` condition at a given point in time concerns the satisfaction of its underlying condition *based on evidence up to and including that point*.

 Let us now broaden our investigation to include the other flavours of English modalities.
 Consider:

 ```haskell
 "James must know the result of the football."
 "James ought to know the result of the football."
 "James needn’t know the result of the football."
 "James should know the result of the football."
 "James can’t know the result of the football."
 "James daren’t know the result of the football."
 ```